Sampling-Based Global Optimal Control and Estimation via Semidefinite Programming: Experiments

+The results are provided in Fig.~\ref{fig:ro-noise-study}.
+We note that the local solver, while having the lowest mean error, exhibits many high-error outliers corresponding to poor local minima.
+This motivates the use of global solvers, as relying on such bad solutions, even if relatively rare, may lead to unsafe behavior.
+Second, we can see that the non-squared formulation results in significantly better accuracy.
+Considering the globally optimal solutions of the local solver for each individual setup, the error using the squared cost function is 40\% (average) and 17\% (median) higher relative to the non-squared cost function, averaging across all noise levels.

+The globally optimal solvers, \textit{EquationSOS} and \textit{SampleSOS}, achieve on average similar accuracy (since they solve equivalent problem formulations), but they require specific knowledge of the problem.
+In contrast, \kernelSOS{} achieves competitive performance, in particular at high noise levels, without access to a parametric cost.
+It is also notable that \kernelSOS{} clearly outperforms the best-sample baseline, showing that the interpolation based on the chosen kernel helps retrieve a better solution.

+In terms of runtime, shown in the bottom of Fig.~\ref{fig:ro-noise-study},~\kernelSOS{} has similar empirical complexity as \textit{SampleSOS}, since both methods solve an \ac{SDP} of the same structure.
+For \textit{SampleSOS}, the kernel is always singular, and we only keep the non-zero basis functions, which reduces the problem size and leads to faster solve times.
+This is, however, only possible because of the polynomial reformulations.
+For both cases, we see a large improvement when using the custom low-rank exploiting Newton solver compared with MOSEK, which is notable since the custom solver uses non-optimized \textit{Python} code.
+Using the custom solver, \kernelSOS{} is even competitive with \textit{EquationSOS}; in particular, on the non-squared formulation.
+The sample-based formulations are expected to become even more competitive when \textit{EquationSOS} needs a high degree in the moment hierarchy for tightness, which is not the case for this particular example problem.

-Coming back to Fig.~\ref{fig:ro-nonsq-domain}, we can observe qualitatively that \kernelSOS{} implicitly fits a relatively accurate surrogate function (middle plots), obtained from evaluating the quadratic form with the optimal matrix $\bm{B}^\star$ post-hoc on a grid, as explained in~\cite[Eq.~37]{rudi_finding_2024}.
-For the non-squared setting on the left, the first step of \kernelSOS{} identifies the correct region to zoom in on, while the second step is necessary to achieve higher accuracy.
-For the squared setting on the right, the cost is less localized, and a good solution is already found with the first iteration.
+In Fig.~\ref{fig:ro-nonsq-domain}, we visualize the surrogate functions for \ac{RO} localization, across restarts.
+We can observe qualitatively that \kernelSOS{} implicitly fits a relatively accurate surrogate function.
+For the non-squared setting, the first step of \kernelSOS{} identifies the correct region to zoom in on, while the second restart is necessary to achieve higher accuracy.
+For the squared setting, the cost is less localized, and a good solution is already found with the first iteration.

-The runtime of the different methods is provided in Fig.~\ref{fig:ro-runtime}.
-We confirm that \kernelSOS{} has the same empirical complexity as \textit{SampleSOS}, since the bottleneck for both methods is the solution of an \ac{SDP} of the same structure, while the cost for \textit{EquationSOS} and the well-initialized local solver is significantly lower.
-We empirically observed that the Hessian becomes singular for the \ac{RO} localization problems; thus, the low-rank exploiting solver suggested by~\cite{rudi_finding_2024} encounters numerical issues.
-We resort to \textsc{MOSEK} here, but are working on an extension of the customized solver to deal with ill conditioning.
-The expectation is that with such a solver, \kernelSOS{} and \textit{SampleSOS} can become more competitive with \textit{EquationSOS}.
-However, we also note that the main computational advantage is expected when \textit{EquationSOS} needs a high degree in the moment hierarchy, which is not the case for this particular example problem.